Cerebellum-Network/docs.cere.network/edp/contributor-journey.md

 As the Cere Network developer community matures, and individual and team contributors level up their skills, bounty difficulty and number of responsiblities will increase, along with the rewards!

-The path all EDP participants will follow can be laid out as a simple Contributor's Journey.
+The path developers will follow can be laid out as a simple Contributor's Journey.

-It is possible to complete any task on offer, if you already possess the right knowledge.
-We don't want to slow down the pace of innovation, as the harder tasks will usually correspond with importance, as well.
-But our priority is to ensure everyone in the community has equal opportunity to build their knowledge and skills from bottom up.

 ## Contributor Journey